bakhrululum19/bakhrululum19.github.io/content/posts/_index.md

 ---
-title: "Stories and field notes"
+title: "Stories"
 description: "English posts from Mindful Miles."
 ---

 Welcome to the Mindful Miles archive.
-Everything written in English lives here under `/posts/`.
+Everything written in English lives here.